 Piperine extract, which is derived from black pepper fruit, has a long history of use dating back as far as 100 BC as noted in ancient Sanskrit literature.
-Pepper was a very common spice used in the middle ages to help cover the taste of salt cured meats.
+Pepper was a very common spice used in the middle ages to help cover the taste of salt-cured meats.
 It was highly prized and was used as currency.
-To give you a small idea of how important black pepper was during the times of the early roman empire, 3000 pounds of black pepper was demanded along with gold, silver and silk as ransom to free Rome from the Huns.
-Due to the value of spices it was well know that those that ruled the black pepper and spice trade, in general, ruled the world.
+To give you a small idea of how important black pepper was during the times of the early Roman empire, 3000 pounds of black pepper was demanded along with gold, silver, and silk as ransom to free Rome from the Huns.
+Due to the value of spices, it was well known that those that ruled the black pepper and spice trade, in general, ruled the world.

 Whether you use it as a supplement or as a part of your daily food intake piperine from black pepper is a great choice to not just spice up your food but get the most nourishment out of it too.
 Make spices a daily part of your life as they are an easy way to get a blast of powerful nourishment.

 Some possible traditional uses of Piperine Extract Powder may include: